Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/C. Ingredient Optimisation.md

 FROM customer_orders_temp
 WHERE extras IS NULL OR TRIM(extras) = '';

--- Select the final result
+-- Creating a temporary table extrasBreak_
 CREATE TABLE extrasBreak_ AS
 SELECT record_id,
     CASE WHEN extra_id IS NULL THEN '' ELSE extra_id END AS extra_id